-The Campus Ministers' offices are located in the Memorial Student Center (MSC) and are virtually always open to students who wish to chat.
-In addition, each residence house has a chaplain whose job it is to be available to students who need further or immediate peer support.
+The Campus Ministers' offices are located in the Memorial Student Center (MSC).
+Graceland has two Campus Ministers and two graduate interns.
+Office and staff are virtually always open to students who wish to meet and chat.
+In addition, each residence house has a student Chaplain whose job it is to be available to students who need further or immediate peer support.